sarahkeane480/Midtown-Resource-Share/README.md

-# test-fetching-data-from-google-sheets
+# Midtown Resource Share
-figuring out how to fetch data from google sheets, currently using tsv data collected from a Google Apps Script
+Developing a webpage for sharing programming resources

+## Fetching data from Google Sheets
 took a lot from this stackoverflow question: https://stackoverflow.com/questions/62611127/trouble-accessing-google-sheet-as-a-tsv-file